noam99moyal/fomo-live-bot/README.md

 ## Install

 1. Open the Grok Bot template: **[Fomo Live Bot on x.ai](https://x.ai/bot/4fmde5VhCGJGeCiqn96D3)**
-2. Open the new agent chat and finish **first-run** (checklist below).34.
-Sign into FOMO in the agent's browser when asked (Apple or Google).
+2. Open the new agent chat and finish **first-run** (checklist below).
+3. Sign into FOMO in the agent's browser when asked (Apple or Google).
 Fund the FOMO account before you type `go live`.

 ---